bitfocus/companion-module-foscam-ptz/HELP.md

-## Dahua PTZ security camera's
+## Foscam PTZ security camera's

-This module will allow you to control Dahua and Amcrest PTZ camera's using the Amcrest protocol.
-See https://support.amcrest.com/hc/en-us/articles/360002010791-Amcrest-HTTP-API-SDK
+This module will allow you to control Foscam PTZ camera's.
+See https://www.foscam.es/descarga/Foscam-IPCamera-CGI-User-Guide-AllPlatforms-2015.11.06.pdf .
 Only basic PTZ commands of this API are implemented.

 ### Configuration
 Set ip-adres and port and password.
-Password is necessary.